Emotional Intelligence: What It Means and How to Improve Your EQ

 Key Components of Emotional Intelligence

-To better understand emotional intelligence, it helps to break it down by looking at the different factors that Meyer and Solovey identified.
+To better understand theories about emotional intelligence, it helps to break it down by looking at the different factors that Meyer and Solovey identified.
 They identified four different levels of emotional intelligence:

 • Emotional perception